Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

-We next review basic definitions from matroid theory; for detailed information, we refer to the book of Oxley~\cite{Oxl11}.
-A \emph{matroid} $M$ is a pair~$(X,\II)$, where~$\II$ is a non-empty hereditary collection of subsets of~$X$ that satisfies the \emph{augmentation axiom}, i.e., if $X'\in\II$, $X''\in\II$ and $|X'|<|X''|$, then there exists an element~$x\in X''\setminus X'$ such that $X'\cup\{x\}\in\II$.
-The set $X$ is the \emph{ground set} of $M$ and the sets contained in~$\II$ are referred to as \emph{independent}.
 The \emph{rank} of a subset $X'$ of the ground set $X$, which is denoted by $r_M(X')$ or simply by $r(X')$ if $M$ is clear from the context, is the maximum size of an independent subset of~$X'$ (it can be shown that all maximal independent subsets of $X'$ have the same cardinality); the \emph{rank} of the matroid $M$, which is denoted by $r(M)$, is the rank of its ground set.
+Note that in the case of vector matroids, the rank of $X'$ is exactly the dimension of linear space generated by $X'$.
 A \emph{basis} of a matroid $M$ is a maximal independent subset of the ground set of $M$ and a \emph{circuit} is a minimal subset of the ground set of $M$ that is not independent.
 In particular, if $X'$ is a circuit of $M$, then $r(X')=|X'|-1$ and every proper subset of $X'$ is independent.
 An element $x$ of a matroid $M$ is a \emph{loop} if $r(\{x\})=0$, an element $x$ is a \emph{bridge} if it is contained in every basis of $M$, and two elements $x$ and $x'$ are \emph{parallel} if~$r(\{x\})=r(\{x'\})=r(\{x,x'\})=1$.
+Note that in the case of vector matroids, two non-loop elements are parallel if and only if they are non-zero multiple of each other.
 If $M$ is a matroid with ground set $X$, the \emph{dual matroid}, which is denoted by $M^*$ is the matroid with the same ground set $X$ such that $X'\subseteq X$ is independent in $M^*$ if and only if $r_M(X\setminus X')=r(M)$; in particular, $r_{M^*}(X')=r_M(X\setminus X')+|X'|-r(M)$ for every $X'\subseteq X$.